-After issuing command cards, you can delete an individual user directly from a BioEntry Plus or Xpass device.
-For more information about issuing command cards, see section 3.2.5.1 and 3.2.7.1.
+After issuing command cards, you can delete an individual user directly from a BioEntry Plus, BioEntry W, Xpass, or Xpass Slim device.
+For more information about issuing command cards, please see section 3.2.6.1 and 3.2.8.1.

-To delete users directly from a BioEntry Plus device via command cards,
+To delete users directly from a BioEntry Plus or BioEntry W device via command

-- 1. Place a delete card (command card) on a BioEntry Plus device. - 2.
-If authorization is required, an administrator must scan his or her fingerprints to continue. - 3.
-Place the user's access card on the device and then have the user place his or her finger on the scanner (as prompted by the device).
+- 1. Place a delete card (command card) on a BioEntry Plus or BioEntry W device. - If authorization is required, an administrator must scan his or her fingerprints to continue. - Place the user's access card on the device and then have the user place his or her finger on the scanner (as prompted by the device).

-To delete users directly from an Xpass device via command cards,
+To delete users directly from an Xpass or Xpass Slim device via command cards:

-- 1. Place a delete card (command card) on an Xpass device. - 2.
-If authorization is required, an administrator must place his or her access card on the device to continue. - 3.
-Place the user's access card on the device. - 4.
-Place the delete card on the device again to confirm the action.
+- Place a delete card (command card) on an Xpass or Xpass Slim device. - If authorization is required, an administrator must place his or her access card on the device to continue. - Place the user's access card on the device. - Place the delete card on the device again to confirm the action.